-REMEMBER: Keep in mind that you’re likely to need to give the class some guidance about the appropriate levels of contact with the child.
+REMEMBER: Although it’s important to avoid isolation, you will probably need to give the class some guidance about the appropriate levels of contact with the child.
 This should be done after discussions with the child and their parents.
-You may need to need to give advice about quantity of contact, especially on social media, as it would likely take place outside of the school setting.
+You may need to need to give advice about quantity of contact, especially on social media, as it would probably take place outside of the school setting.

 Support and Information Services